rajgupta2399/Hotel-Booking-App/README.md

-# ❤️ World Hotel Booking React.js Projects 🚀
+# ❤️ World Hotel Booking App 🚀

 A hotel booking platform built using React.js, Tailwind CSS, Chakra UI, Redux, Context API, and Firebase for authentication.
 This app allows users to: